ImShallo/simple-switch-simulation/README.md

 - Utilizes rich text formatting for a visually appealing and informative display of simulation progress and results.

 ### Error Handling
-- Robust error handling is implemented to prevent crashes and provide informative feedback to the user in case of unexpected situations or input errors.
+- Robust error handling is implemented to prevent crashes and provide humorous feedback to the user in case of unexpected situations or input errors.